flan/SillyTavern-Docs/Usage/World_Info/insertion.md

 To unbind or change character lore, Shift-click the globe button.
 If on mobile, click "More..." and then "Link World Info".

-### Character Lore Insertion Strategy

-When generating an AI reply, entries from the character World Info will be combined with the entries from a global World Info selector using one of the following strategies:

-#### Sorted Evenly (default)

-All entries will be sorted according to their Insertion Order as if they a part of one big file, ignoring the source.

-#### Character Lore First

-Entries from the Character World Info would be included first by their Insertion Order, then entries from the Global World Info.

-#### Global Lore First

-Entries from the Global World Info Info would be included first by their Insertion Order, then entries from the Character World Info.

 #### Entry Content